 - 8 cups hot cooked brown rice

 - In a 6-qt. electric pressure cooker, combine roast, 1/2 cup water, soy sauce and garlic.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 1 hour.
-When finished cooking, quick-release pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 1 hour.
+When finished cooking, quick-release pressure.
 Add onion and peppers.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 2 minutes.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 2 minutes.
 When finished cooking, quick-release pressure.
+Press cancel.
 Remove beef to a cutting board.

 - Select saute setting and adjust for high heat; bring liquid to a boil.
 In a small bowl, mix cornstarch, sugar, ginger and remaining water until smooth; gradually stir into vegetable mixture.
 Cook and stir until sauce is thickened, 1-2 minutes.

 - Cut beef into slices.
 Stir gently into sauce; heat through.
 Serve with rice.

 Freeze option: Freeze cooled beef mixture in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little water if necessary.

 Nutrition Facts1 serving: 343 calories, 5g fat (2g saturated fat), 63mg cholesterol, 422mg sodium, 42g carbohydrate (2g sugars, 3g fiber), 30g protein.
 Diabetic Exchanges: 3 starch, 3 lean meat.